Inverse Extended Kalman Filter -- Part I: Fundamentals: I-EKF with Unknown Input

 \section{I-EKF with Unknown Input}

-One of the earliest approach to treat the unknown input was to model the inputs as a stochastic process with known evolution dynamics and jointly estimate the state and inputs.
+One of the earliest approaches to treat the unknown input was to model the inputs as a stochastic process with known evolution dynamics and jointly estimate the state and inputs.
 Relaxing the known input dynamics assumption, \cite{kitanidis1987unbiased,gillijns2007unknownkf,gillijns2007kfb,zhang2022boundedness} developed and analyzed unbiased minimum variance linear filters with unknown inputs.
 Recently, \cite{marco2022regularized,kong2021kalman} have also considered non-persistent and norm-constrained unknown input estimation in linear systems.
 Various EKF variants to handle unknown inputs in non-linear systems have also been proposed\cite{yang2007adaptive,pan2010applying,xiao2018adaptive,meyer2020unknown,kim2020simultaneous}.
-We consider a more general EKF with unknown inputs in case of both without \cite{pan2010applying} and with \cite{yang2007adaptive} DF.
+We consider a more general EKF with unknown inputs based on a weighted least squared error criterion in case of both without \cite{pan2010applying} and with \cite{yang2007adaptive} DF.
 We do not make any other assumption on the inputs.

 The EKF linearizes the model about the nominal values of the state vector and control input.
-It is similar to the iterated least squares (ILS) method except that the former is for dynamical systems and the latter is not \cite{mendel1995lessons}.
-Note that the optimal forward EKFs with and without DF are conceptually different.
+It is similar to the iterated least squares (ILS) method except that the former is for dynamical systems and the latter is not \cite{mendel1995lessons}. \begin{remark} Note that the optimal forward EKFs with and without DF are conceptually different.
 In the latter case, while the observation $\mathbf{y}_{k}$ is unaffected by the unknown input $\mathbf{u}_{k}$, it is still dependent on $\mathbf{u}_{k-1}$ through $\mathbf{x}_k$; this induces a one-step delay in the adversary's estimate of $\mathbf{u}_k$.
-On the other hand, with DF, there is no such delay in estimating $\mathbf{u}_k$.
+On the other hand, with DF, there is no such delay in estimating $\mathbf{u}_k$. \end{remark}

 We now show that this difference results in different inverse filters for these two cases.